lobre/docker-server-apps/compose-ui/README.md

-# Before starting this project
+# Notice

-On the host create a link to avoid volume mapping problem when managing projects from within compose-ui.
+One the container will create a link on the host to avoid volume mapping problem when managing projects from within compose-ui.

-    sudo mkdir /opt
-    sudo ln -s <apps_folder> /opt/docker-compose-projects